Tau Beta Pi Leadership

 He received his bachelor of science in mechanical engineering and a bachelor of arts in communications with an emphasis in public speaking in 1993.
 He was an applications engineer in the robotics and motion control field until earning a graduate degree in the management of technology.
 At this point, Wayne pursued a career change by attending law school in the Washington, DC, area and specialized in intellectual property.

-He spent 13 years in Washington and worked primarily in the federal government in executive and managerial roles.
-During this time, Wayne was appointed United States coordinator for international intellectual property enforcement by President George W. Bush.
-Colloquially known as the "IP Czar," he was responsible for coordinating and leveraging resources of the U.S. Government to protect American IP at home and abroad and to promote international trade and U.S. global competitiveness.
-Ultimately, he relocated to the Denver area as an assistant chief counsel in the U.S. Department of Homeland Security mountain west region.
+He spent 13 years in DC and worked primarily in the federal government in executive and managerial roles.
+During this time, Wayne served on Capitol Hill and was the Chief of Staff of the U.S. Patent and Trademark Office.
+Also, he was appointed United States coordinator for international intellectual property enforcement by President George W. Bush.
+Colloquially known as the "IP Czar," he was responsible for leveraging U.S. government resources to protect American IP at home and abroad and to promote international trade and U.S. global competitiveness.
+Ultimately, he relocated to Colorado as an assistant chief counsel in the U.S. Department of Homeland Security mountain west region.
 He has also served as a special assistant United States attorney in the major crimes division of the U.S. Attorney's Office for the District of Colorado in the U.S. Department of Justice.
-Wayne has served as an Engineering Futures Facilitator for four years and has gained a renewed dedication to the future of engineering.
+Wayne has served as an Engineering Futures Facilitator for five years and has gained a renewed dedication to the engineering field.

 C. Craig Smith, P.E., began serving as a ΤΒΠ